wpaesen/WP-BibTeX-APA/README.md

   pages={165--172}
 }
 ```

+## Change for APA

+The changes introduced in the WP-BibTeX-APA repository makes the layout of references APA compliant.

 ## New Features in 2.x

 **In addition**, you can also customize links diaplayed in the page.
 By default, there're two links (`[BibTeX]` and `[Download PDF]`) for each citation.
 Now, you can add customized links in option page.